How Much Snow Do Ski Resorts Need?

 Over the season as more snow falls, more and more ski runs will open up until hopefully, the entire mountain is open and skiable.
 In rare seasons, not enough snow will fall and the resort will not be able to open all the ski runs and may rely more heavily on snow cannons.

 Towards the end of a season, as the temperatures rise and the snow melts, the resort may need to close some ski runs where the snow base is running low.
 Protruding rocks or gravel can easily damage skis and make skiing very dangerous, so resorts are usually quick to close any runs where the ground below is showing through the snow.

 What time of year is the best for Snowfall?

 Across the US, the snowiest month is typically January, followed by December, then February. (source).

-Plan your ski trip for the best snow by opting for a mid-season holiday or go later or earlier in the season if you want less crowds and cheaper accomodation.
+Plan your ski trip for the best snow by opting for a mid-season holiday or go later or earlier in the season if you want fewer crowds and cheaper accommodation.

 Many ski resorts now have snowmaking machines that pump out snow all season.

 While almost every resort needs at least one major snow dumping to make a base of snow, the machines can create snow for the major runs for many months.